 - Report any concerns, including posts or comments (public or private) which make you uncomfortable or appear suspicious.
-Do not raise your concerns on the feed.
+Do not raise your concerns on the online feed.

 - Post anything is discriminatory, for example, anything is racist, homophobic, sexist, transphobic, personally abusive or dismissive about people’s experiences.

 - Include personal details on the online feed.
 (These are allowed in private messaging).
 See our guidance on staying safe below.